DomeldManangan/-TRX-PHP-Finals/readme.md

     <img src="./assets/img/LibraX_Logo_Black-removebg.png" alt="LibraX" width="auto" height="auto">
   </a>
 <!-- TODO: Change Title to the name of the title of your Project -->
-  <h3 align="center">Book Borrowing System</h3>
+  <h3 align="center">Library Management System</h3>
 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   Files for final project in PHP, We are Team RocketX (TRX) consists of Domeld Manangan,John Arvin Tumbagahon, Mike Acosta, Sean Mojica.
 Book borrowing system using PHP, MySQL, and HTML/CSS.
 This system allows users to borrow and return books.
 The system also tracks the status of the books and the users who borrowed them.
 The system is designed to be user-friendly and easy to use.
+A complete PHP-based library management system with user authentication, book borrowing, and fine calculation.
 </div>

 <br />